-OnePlus 11 5G launched in China ahead of global release
+OnePlus 11 5G officially launched in China ahead of global release

-(Pocket-lint) - OnePlus - following its launch strategy from 2022 - has launched its new flagship phone in China ahead of a global launch.
+OnePlus - following its launch strategy from 2022 - has launched its new flagship phone in China ahead of a global launch.
 That means we have a full picture of the device more than a month before it's unveiled during its international launch event in India in February.

 The OnePlus 11 5G itself is pretty much exactly what we expected it would be following weeks (and months) of rumours and leaks.
 And - looking at the spec sheet - it appears this is the company's 'Pro' phone in all but name.